 Setting the Stage

 The first thing to do is figure out where your indoor garden will be.
 Plants do not need to take up a lot of space, a single windowsill or table is a good place to start – if that is all you have.
-If you do have space, however, it’ s a good idea is to set up a table, shelves, or a bench specifically for indoor gardening.
+If you do have space, however, the good idea is to set up a table, shelves, or a bench specifically for indoor gardening.
 Tomato gardening, for instance, fits even the tiniest of spaces.

 In any regard, you’ll have to decide which type of garden you want: a container or hydroponics one.